-Regarding the seabird species listed in the Annex II of the ASP/BD protocol, those most closely studied in Italy are the ones included in the annexes of the Directive 2009/147/EC, also evaluated under the MSFD (Table 3).
-The information reported in this section derive, in particular, from the volume "Manuals for monitoring species and habitats of community interest (Directive 92/43/EEC and Directive 09/147/EC) in Italy: marine environment" (La Mesa et al., 2019) and from "Sicily Channel/Tunisian Plateau: Status and conservation of Seabirds" (UNEP-MAP-RAC/SPA, 2015).
+Regarding the seabird species listed in the Annex II of the ASP/BD protocol, those most closely studied in Italy are the ones included in the annexes of the Directive 2009/147/EC, also evaluated under the MSFD (Table 4).
+The information reported in this section derive, in particular, from the volume "Manuals for monitoring species and habitats of community interest (Directive 92/43/EEC and Directive 09/147/EC) in Italy: marine environment" (La Mesa et al., 2019).

-species assessed by Italy under Directives 2008/56/EC and 2009/147/EC and their phenology (referred to all the Italian water).
+species assessed by Italy under Directives 2008/56/EC and 2009/147/EC and their phenology (referred to all the Italian waters).